 “I love it here.
 I don’t want to be anywhere else.
 This is the best place I’ve ever been.”
-The sentiment above was recently shared with me by a 14-year-old named Wesley.
-At first, I was thrilled to hear it.
-I was so glad that he felt safe and comfortable here at the Shelter.
-That […]Read more about WesleyImpact stories
+The sentiment above was recently shared by a 14-year-old named Wesley*.
+At first, we were thrilled to hear it.
+We were so glad that he felt safe and comfortable here at the Shelter.
+That means that […]Read more about WesleyImpact stories

 “I love it here.
 I don’t want to be anywhere else.
 This is the best place I’ve ever been.”

-The sentiment above was recently shared with me by a 14-year-old named Wesley.
-At first, I was thrilled to hear it.
-I was so glad that he felt safe and comfortable here at the Shelter.
+The sentiment above was recently shared by a 14-year-old named Wesley*.
+At first, we were thrilled to hear it.
+We were so glad that he felt safe and comfortable here at the Shelter.
 That means that we’re doing our job well.
 That means that we’re fulfilling our mission.

 At the Shelter, Wesley is surrounded by people who care about him, 24 hours a day.
 He has a routine and knows what to expect from day to day.
 He never has to question whether he will have clean clothing or enough to eat.
 He knows that his education is important and that his teachers will do everything they can to keep him on track.
 He knows that we want him to have the best future possible.

-I wish every child in Arkansas had a loving, supportive home.
-I wish we could close the doors of the Shelter forever.
+We wish every child in Arkansas had a loving, supportive home.
+We wish we could close the doors of the Shelter forever.
 Unfortunately, there will always be children like Wesley.
 To him, the Shelter is more of a family than he has ever known.
 So, we will keep our doors open, and our arms open even wider, for the children who need us.

 I went to the on-site school which I liked because it gave me one-on-one time and that’s what I needed to help get my grades up and catch up on all my credits so I can graduate.
 I would like to thank all of the staff at the Shelter for making me and my son feel safe and taken care of.

 I learned to be proud of who I am.